panoply/vscode-liquid/README.md

 <img src="https://github.com/panoply/vscode-liquid/blob/master/images/togglebutton.png?raw=true" width="150px">

 ### Tag Association
 The are some situations where you may want to apply language formatting to a specific tag.
-Using the `tags` property that's available to each language ruleset will allow you to apply the formatting code style to tag blocks.
-Behing these secenes this is how the extension applies formatting to the tag blocks `{% javascript %}`, `{% schema %}`, `{% stylesheet %}`, and `{% style %}` that are used in Shopify's Liquid variation.
+Using the `tags` property that's available to each language ruleset will allow you to apply the formatting code style to custom tag blocks.

 <strong>Example</strong>